 This is a “work in progress” document that combines weekly tests from past years.
-We’ll fine tune it as time allows (we made a major update on March 17, 2021), with the long-term goal of creating an easy way for a player to complete a test and submit it on-line.
+We’ll fine tune it as time allows, with the long-term goal of creating an easy way for a player to complete a test and submit it on-line.

 We have some quizzes related to soccer game sense, which includes decision-making, positional sense, and what to do when you don’t have the ball.
-We also have a separate page for soccer skills quizzes.
+We have a separate page for a soccer sense quiz tied to 6-aside games.
+And we also have a separate page for soccer skills quizzes.

 - Try to beat the defender on the dribble.